Researching the Legal System of the Lao People’s Democratic Republic

 The Law on People’s Court also defines rights and duties of the People’s Court to be as follows:[130]

-• To educate, mediate dispute and conduct court proceeding;
+• To educate, mediate dispute, and conduct court proceeding;

-• To promote and disseminate regulation and law, and investigate and mitigate reason and condition causing the commission of crime;
+• To promote and disseminate regulation and law, and to investigate and mitigate reason and condition causing the commission of crime;

-• To increase political conscience, respect and compliance with law of citizen;
+• To increase political conscience, respect, and compliance with law of citizen;

 • To coordinate with other organizations, either domestically or in foreign country, in its operation;

-• To engage and coordinate with foreign country on justice and law matter under its jurisdiction;
+• To engage and coordinate with foreign country on justice and law matter under its jurisdiction; and

 • To summarize and report on the operation and conducting its duty to higher authorities on regular basis.